jonbakerlab/jonbakerlab.github.io/lab-members/saarin-rao/index.md

 **NIH WINDOWS Scholar**
 [raosaa@ohsu.edu](mailto:raosaa@ohsu.edu)

-Saarin Rao is from San Diego, and is currently a senior at Scripps Ranch High School.
-He plans on doing pre med in college while majoring in statistics and data science.
-In his free time, Saarin enjoys spending time with friends, watching sports, and staying active.
+Saarin Rao is from San Diego, and is currently a first year undergraduate at Santa Clara University majoring in Statistics and Data Science.
+Saarin did an internship in the Baker Lab in Summer 2024 through the NIH Sponsored WINDOWS program.